mannd/epcalipers/README.md

 Many icons in this app were downloaded as free icons from [Icons8](https://icons8.com/icons).
 They are used under the [Creative Commons Attribution-NoDerivs 3.0 Unported license](https://creativecommons.org/licenses/by-nd/3.0/).
 For more information,see [this site](https://icons8.com/license/).

-Right and left arrow icons were made by David Gandy at www.flaticon.com and used under the [Creative Commons BY 3.0 license](http://creativecommons.org/licenses/by/3.0/).
+Right and left arrow icons were made by [Dave Gandy](https://www.flaticon.com/authors/dave-gandy) at [www.flaticon.com](https://www.flaticon.com) and used under the [Creative Commons BY 3.0 license](http://creativecommons.org/licenses/by/3.0/).
+The lightning bolt icon was made by [srip](https://www.flaticon.com/authors/srip) at [www.flaticon.com](https://www.flaticon.com) and used under the [Creative Commons BY 3.0 license](http://creativecommons.org/licenses/by/3.0/).

 French translation by David Mann, Gretchen Mann, Juliet Mann and Jean-Claude Hounou.
 Also thanks to Dr. Pierre Taboulet for confirming to me that a cardiologist's caliper is a "Compas" and not an "Étrier!"